 GiveOut works to address this.
 We are an international LGBTQI community foundation, providing a platform for our community and allies to give in one place to support LGBTQI human rights activism worldwide.
-Supporters donate to GiveOut and the Charity distributes these funds as grants to LGBTQI organisations around the world, with the aim of providing long term flexible core support.
+Supporters donate to GiveOut and the Charity distributes these funds as grants to LGBTQI organisations around the world, with a focus on providing long term flexible core support.

-Through a rigorous process of consultation, due diligence and vetting, GiveOut identifies a portfolio of grant beneficiaries.
+Through a rigorous process of consultation, due diligence, and vetting, GiveOut identifies a portfolio of grant beneficiaries.
 The Trustees and Executive Director have due regard to the Charity Commission Compliance Toolkit, 'Protecting Charities from Harm' and particularly to 'Chapter 2: Due diligence, monitoring and verifying the end use of charitable funds.'
 Additional policies covering grant-making, due diligence and financial controls are applied by the Executive Director and Treasurer, and are regularly reviewed and referenced in Trustee meetings.

 GiveOut decides on grants and disburses them in the calendar year following the year in which the money was raised from donors.
 This enables the Executive Director, informed by the Grant-making Officer and Grant-Making Advisory Panel, to propose to the Trustees a portfolio of grants in the knowledge of how much money is available for grants in the period in question.
-Thus, the 2021/2022 grant portfolio was funded by donations recognised in 2021 and the portfolio was decided upon by trustees in early 2022, after which the portfolio was announced with disbursement following thereafter.
-GiveOut makes in-year grants in certain circumstances only, where there is a compelling case.
-In 2021, such grants included those made with funds raised through the LGBTQI Afghanistan Appeal.
+Thus, the 2022/2023 grant portfolio was funded by donations recognised in 2022 and the portfolio was decided upon by trustees in early 2023, after which the portfolio was announced with disbursement following thereafter.
+GiveOut makes in-year grants in certain circumstances only, where there is a compelling case or by special arrangement with some funds.
+In 2022, such grants included those made with funds raised through the LGBTQI Ukraine Appeal.

-During the 2021 reporting period, GiveOut thus completed the disbursement of its 2020/2021 portfolio of grants, which totalled £383,000, and started the process of identifying its 2021/2022 portfolio of grants, announced in 2022, totalling £518,000 to 37 LGBTQI organisations and grassroots initiatives across six continents.
-Of this £901,000 in grants, £407,700 is recognised in the reporting period for accounting purposes.
-For more information on GiveOut's grant partners, visit giveout.org/impact c.
-Growing giving
+During the 2022 reporting period, GiveOut thus completed the disbursement of its 2021/2022 portfolio of grants, which totalled £518,000, and started the process of identifying its 2022/2023 portfolio of grants, announced in 2023, totalling £521,000 to over 37 LGBTQI organisations and grassroots initiatives across six continents.
+For more information on GiveOut's grant partners and to view the Charity's annual impact report, visit giveout.org/ impact.